sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/get-reference-identity-attribute.md

 ## Transform Structure

-The structure of a get reference identity transform requires the `name` of the referenced rule to be the "Cloud Services Deployment Utility" rule built by SailPoint.
+The structure of a get reference identity transform requires the `name` of the referenced rule to be the `Cloud Services Deployment Utility` rule built by SailPoint.
 Additionally, you must set the `operation` to `getReferenceIdentityAttribute` and specify a `uid` attribute that correlates to the identity whose attribute is desired.
 Last, you must include the `type` and `name` attributes required for all transforms:

 ```json
 {